18F/development-guide/pages/js/frameworks.md

 #### When to use:
 - A page design that requires dynamic data manipulation on the front end without a server request response, such as a todo app.
-- When a small front end framework is required due to performance constraints.
+- When a small front-end framework is required due to performance constraints.
 - When the long-term dev maintenance team is unfamiliar with any full frameworks, such as Angular.
 - To use as a wrapper and rest data manipulation library around a view-only framework, such as React.
 - When the dev team is familiar enough with Backbone to know how to write maintainable Backbone code.